AmplitudeAudio/doc-sdk/docs/api/mixer/InputNodeInstance/index.md

 ---
 title: InputNodeInstance
-description: Class used to marks the input of the pipeline.
+description: Class used to mark the input of the pipeline.
 generator: doxide
 ---